TresAmigosSD/SMV/docs/user/smv_intro.md

 * Provides utility to managing the end to end dependency graph, persisted data meta info and execution logging

 ## Application Hierarchy
-A single SMV application may contain one or more stages.
-Each stage may contain one or more modules.
-A stage corresponds to a single scala package that contains the modules.
-By convention, each stage should have a sub-package `input` to defined all the input `SmvDataSet`s used in the given stage.
+A single SMV application contains one or more stages.
+A stage is a user-specified package name which exists in the user's code.
+Each stage contains one or more modules.
+Each module must belong to a stage to be discovered by the application.
+By convention, the input datasets for each stage should reside in a sub-package called `input`.
 For example, given an app with 2 stages (stage1, stage2) we should have the following file layout

 ```
-+-- src/main/scala/com/mycom/myproj
++-- src/main/python
     +-- stage1
         +-- input
             +-- package.scala